-- (1) To the extent that the commissioner's responsibility under this article requires, the commissioner of insurance shall issue rules with respect to insurers, and with respect to refunds (K.S.A.
-16a-4-108, and amendments thereto), forms, schedules of premium rates and charges (K.S.A.
-16a-4-203, and amendments thereto), and the commissioner's approval or disapproval thereof and, in case of violation, may make an order for compliance. - (2) Each provision on administrative procedures and judicial review of the article on administration (article 6) which applies to and governs administrative action taken by the administrator also applies to and governs all administrative action taken by the commissioner of insurance pursuant to this section.
+- (1) To the extent that the commissioner's responsibility under this article requires, the commissioner of insurance shall adopt rules and regulations pursuant to this act regarding insurers, forms, schedules of premium rates and charges, the commissioner's approval or disapproval of such rules and regulations and, in case of violation, may make an order for compliance. - (2) Each provision on administrative procedures and judicial review of the article on administration that applies to and governs administrative action taken by the administrator also applies to and governs all administrative action taken by the commissioner of insurance pursuant to this section.